Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Are ceramic braces more brittle than metal?

 Slightly, yes.
 Ceramic brackets can chip or fracture under heavy biting force or impact, where metal brackets simply bend.
 Modern ceramic materials are far stronger than early-generation ceramics, and bracket fractures are uncommon.
-Avoid biting hard objects and contact-sport impacts.
+Avoid biting hard objects and contact-sport impacts to the face.

 Should I choose traditional or self-ligating ceramic?

-Self-ligating ceramic costs a more involved restoration more but offers fewer adjustments, easier hygiene, no elastic ties to stain, and a slightly cleaner appearance.
+Self-ligating ceramic costs more but offers fewer adjustments, easier hygiene, no elastic ties to stain, and a slightly cleaner appearance.
 For patients prioritising aesthetics and convenience, self-ligating ceramic is the premium choice.
+For budget-conscious patients, traditional ceramic delivers the same clinical result for less.

 Can ceramic braces handle complex cases?